 The seriousness of the mandatory reporting requirement is reflected in the time frames for reporting as stated in the Code

 "The report must be filed within 30 days after the obligation to report arises unless the person who is required to file the report has reasonable grounds to believe that the member will continue to sexually abuse other patients, or that the incompetence or the incapacity of the member is likely to expose a patient to harm or injury and there is urgent need for intervention, in which case the report must be filed forthwith."

 specifically addresses sexual abuse of patients by Members.
 There may be other types of sexual behaviour that, while not triggering a mandatory report to the College, would still be considered professional misconduct.
 For example, sexual harassment in the workplace is never appropriate and would be considered unprofessional; however, it does not require a mandatory report.
 A person who is the subject of or witness to sexual harassment by a Member may voluntarily report that behaviour to the College.

 Patient Relations Program

-One component of the program is for the College to maintain a fund intended to cover the costs of any therapy or counselling that patients need as a result of sexual abuse by a Naturopathic Doctor.
+One component of the program is for the College to maintain a fund intended to cover the costs of any therapy or counselling that patients need as a result of sexual abuse by a Member.
 Patients can request funding from the College which may be provided following a review of eligibility by the Patient Relations Committee.

-As regulated health professionals, Naturopathic Doctors have a responsibility to do all that they can to prevent the sexual abuse of patients and to assist health regulatory colleges fulfill their mandate to protect the public and to hold members accountable for their actions.
+As regulated health professionals, naturopathic doctors have a responsibility to do all that they can to prevent the sexual abuse of patients and to assist health regulatory colleges fulfill their mandate to protect the public and to hold members accountable for their actions.

 Member Guide: Guideline for the Prevention of Sexual Abuse